Content

 To create a map, click “Create Dependency Map” on the start page.
 This opens an empty diagram page, with the configuration slide-in visible on the right hand side.

-Select a Jira issue filter in the “Filter” dropdown.
-Type parts of the issue filter name to search for matching issue filters.
+Select a Jira work item filter in the “Filter” dropdown.
+Type parts of the work item filter name to search for matching work item filters.

-As soon as a filter is selected, the diagram will be rendered, displaying the issues.
+As soon as a filter is selected, the diagram will be rendered, displaying the work items.

 Enter a name in “Map name” and click “Save” to save the map.

-To modify the content displayed in the issue boxes, add/remove fields in the “Issue content” entry.
+To modify the content displayed in the work item boxes, add or remove fields in the “Work item content” section.
+Use the “Wrap content” option to enable text wrapping for long entries.

-To modify the content displayed when pointing/hovering the mouse over an issue box, add/remove fields in the “Issue hover content” entry.
+To modify the content displayed when hovering over a work item box, add or remove fields in the “Work item hover content” section.

-Use the “Issue color field” to control which Jira field is used for coloring of the issue boxes in the map.
+Use the “Work item color field” to control which Jira field is used for coloring of the work item boxes in the map.

 Configuring maps